ForGodFatherTesting/ContributionTest/README.md

 - Then I created a new branches in pull request
 - I published the branch and chose for contribution option (this made the branch visible to the owner)
 - I made code and then commited it to this branch (not gonna work on the main branch)
+- (Important move) I need to open my forked repo on website and compare and pull request (this is the final part to publish the branch visibly to the owner)
 - Owner saw the public branch and had a glance at it then when its good he merge the pull request to his main branch